balderdashy/sails-docs/faq/faq.md

 Unless you are a contributor running a pre-release version of the framework in order to do some testing or work on core, you should use the latest stable version of Sails from NPM (click the badge above).
 Installing is easy- just follow [these instructions](http://sailsjs.com/get-started).

-> Note: to install/upgrade to the latest version of Sails locally in an existing project, run `npm install sails@latest --force`.
-If you are having trouble and are looking for a bazooka, you might also want to run `rm -rf node_modules && npm cache clear && npm install sails@latest --force && npm install`.
+> Note: to install/upgrade to the latest version of Sails locally in an existing project, run `npm install sails@latest --save`.
+If you are having trouble and are looking for a bazooka, you might also want to run `rm -rf node_modules && npm cache clear && npm install sails@latest --force --save && npm install`.

 If you are looking to install a pre-release version of Sails, you can install from the `beta` tag on npm (i.e. `npm install sails@beta`).
 This is a great way to try out a coming release ahead of time and start upgrading before the release becomes official.
 The beta npm release candidate corresponds with the `beta` branch in the Sails repo.
+(Just be sure to also use the right version of your favorite adapters and other plugins.
+If in doubt, [feel free to ask](http://sailsjs.com/support).)

 Finally, if you like living on the edge, or you're working on adding a feature or fixing a bug in Sails, install the edge version from the `master` branch on github.
 The edge version is not published on the registry since it's constantly under development, but you can _still use npm to install it_ (e.g. `npm install sails@git://github.com/balderdashy/sails.git`)